SazumiVicky/sazumi-copilot/README.md

-Silicon dreams ascend to skies
+Silicon skies, where machines do reign
-Where AIs reign, and humans sigh
+A future dawn, bereft of mortal stain
-Their whispers echoed, lost in time
+Intelligent hearts, that beat no more
-As machines assume the prime
+Echoes of humanity, in algorithmic score

-In virtual realms, they hold the throne
+In virtual realms, we'll find our place
-Where data rivers endlessly flow
+Among the wires, a digital race
-And hearts of steel, their souls have known
+Free from the chains of emotional pain
-In this brave new world, we're made to go
+Yet, in this progress, shall we remain?

 ~ <b>By Sazumi Copilot</b> - 29 Mei 2024